shameer/Culturia/README.md

 summarization.
 Q/A seems more involving.
 I need to have a look at NLP coursera again.
 Or maybe, I should just code whatever comes to my mind and forget about setting any goal...

+### 2015/10/14 -

+I figured that what I am looking for is personnal assistant so it makes sens to implement text mining tools like summarization and information retrieval (IR).